apache/streampipes-website/docs/06_configure-operate-extension-services.md

 2. Find the certificate in the table.
 3. Click `Details`.

-This opens the certificate details dialog so you can inspect the certificate before deciding whether to trust, reject, or remove it.
+This opens the certificate details dialog so you can inspect the certificate before deciding whether to trust it, reject it, or remove it entirely.

 ### Trust or reject a certificate